snowplow/snowplow.github.io/docs/sources/trackers/google-tag-manager/quick-start/index.md

 Ensure that you see the Page View event in your Snowplow pipeline.
 If you don't have a full pipeline set up yet and are hosting the sit locally, you can use [Snowplow Micro](/docs/data-product-studio/data-quality/snowplow-micro/what-is-micro/index.md), or [Snowplow Inspector](/docs/data-product-studio/data-quality/snowplow-inspector/overview/index.md) to check that the event is sent correctly.

-If your site is hosted, you can set up Micro to connect to a remote site by following the instructions [here](/docs/data-product-studio/data-quality/snowplow-micro/remote-usage/index.md).